benji6/virtual-audio-graph/README.md

   type,
   frequency,
   detune,
-  startTime, // time in seconds since virtualAudioGraph.currentTime was 0, if not provided then node starts immediately stopTime, // if not provided then stop is not called on node until it is disconnected }]
+  // time in seconds since virtualAudioGraph.currentTime
+  // was 0, if not provided then node starts immediately startTime,
+  // if not provided then stop is not called on node until it is disconnected stopTime,
+}]
 ```
 ___